The Birth of the Innocents- an Installation at Hornsey War Memorial 2008

 The sculpture associated with war and war memorials generally presents images of the combatants that reflect particular concepts such as honour, glory, sacrifice and endurance.
 They are also designed as a place to remember the dead.
 Thankfully nowadays most people in this country, it is a generalised form of remembrance that leaves us, the living, to our own meditations.

 However, those of us who do not have specific memories of the war dead may find the war memorial a peculiarly difficult place to be.
 Respect must be paid to the feelings of survivors and to those who have lost relatives or friends.
 But the War Memorial, by its very existence, imposes a fatal silence on us all, a silence that I feel serves to condone the waste and futility of war and suppresses the instinct to challenge the nature and reasons for war.

 There is often a similar discomfort and lack of discussion around the profession and recruitment of the military.
 Both in this country and in the US recruitment is clearly heavily influenced by class, age and gender: young men and women with low expectations of employment and little experience or knowledge of the world or of the longterm effects of war upon the participants.
 Such recruits will look for employment, excitement or the chance to learn a skill or trade.
-They are unlikely to be aware of the shattered lives and the horrendous physical, emotional and psychological price paid by so many returning soldiers, let alone the populations of the countries they are dispatched to.
-There is a strong argument to be made, especially since Vietnam, that the draft, possibly for older people in their late twenties or early thirties, would lead to a more democratic and honest assessment of the necessity for a war than reliance on the recruitment of the youngest and most disadvantaged members of society.
+They are unlikely to be aware of the shattered lives and the horrendous physical, emotional and psychological price paid by so many returning soldiers, let alone the effects on the populations of the countries they are dispatched to.

 I wanted my sculpture installation in the Hornsey War Memorial to challenge that respectful silence – and to make explicit that unavoidable but silent meditation on waste and futility.